Tristramg/inouifi/readme.md

 The executable has four commands

 `inouifi connected`: display whether you are connected to the train wifi.
 Returns 0 if connected, 1 otherwise.
-Use `--quite` to only have the return code.
+Use `--quiet` to only have the return code.

 `inouifi speed`: display your current speed.
 Use `--no-unit` if you just want the value in km/h.